RedMadRobot/figma-export/README.md

 In the `figma-export.yaml` file you must specify the following properties:
 - `android.mainRes`
-- `android.resourcePackage` if you want generate Jetpack Compose code
+- `android.resourcePackage` if you want to generate Jetpack Compose code
-- `android.mainSrc` if you want generate Jetpack Compose code
+- `android.mainSrc` if you want to generate Jetpack Compose code
-- `android.icons.output` if you want export icons
+- `android.icons.output` if you want to export icons
-- `android.images.output` if you want export images
+- `android.images.output` if you want to export images

 When you execute `figma-export icons` command, FigmaExport clears the `{android.mainRes}/{android.icons.output}` directory before exporting all the icons.